jpmcWorkers/jpmcWorkers.github.io/docs/letter2.md

 To put the cherry on top, unassigned seating makes it impractical even to supply one's own preferred keyboard or mouse.

-RTO does not enhance productivity.
-It diminishes it.

 ## Culture, Leadership, and the Loss of Trust

 Management in many locations said for years that the hybrid model was here to stay --